FOREX-ECB's Visco helps euro recover, eyes on Fed

 After the first week of QE saw short-term German government bond yields sink deeper into negative territory and the euro slide another 3 percent, he said there were risks the programme could overshoot its goal, as well as fuel an excessive rise in asset prices.

-The euro gained around a third of a percent against the dollar in morning trade in Europe, and analysts said another push higher for the greenback was unlikely ahead of the conclusion of a U.S. Federal Reserve policy meeting on Wednesday.
+The euro gained around a third of a percent against the dollar in early deals, and analysts said another push higher for the greenback was unlikely ahead of the conclusion of a U.S. Federal Reserve policy meeting on Wednesday.

 “Visco has been a factor this morning helping the euro,” said Josh O‘Byrne, a strategist with Citi in London.